 In many respects, measuring customer engagement is the same as measuring content usage, but focused on the activities of the customer.
 Measuring how a customer engages with your video content is a powerful measure of content quality and effectiveness.

 Do you have a sales funnel for your business and what are your marketing tactics to increase conversions?
-Share your experience or question (if any) in the message below.
+Share your experience or question (if any).